 - At any point you can contact us to request the personal data we hold on you as well as why we have that personal data, who has access to the personal data and where we obtained the personal data from.
-Once we have received your request we will respond within one month. - There are no fees or charges for the first request but additional requests for the same personal data or requests which are manifestly unfounded or excessive may be subject to an administrative fee.
+Once we have received your request we will respond within one month. - There are no fees or charges for the first request but additional requests for the same personal data may be subject to an administrative fee.